PhangsTeam/sfng-docs/database_spec.md

     BMAJ = 4.1667e-3
     BMIN = 4.1667e-3
     BPA = 0.0
+    CUNIT3 = Hz
     ---
     The HI Nearby Galaxy survey data by Walter et al. (2008), AJ, 136, 2563.
 VLA survey of nearby galaxies in 21-cm line emission.
     URL: http://www.mpia.de/THINGS/Data.html

+There are the opportunities to add other keywords here.

 ##### Uncertainty information (suggestion)

 Since summary products of the data and understanding the quality of the data in each file requires understand the noise level, it would be ideal to add keyword information to the headers that captures the uncertainty in each file.
 This would probably mean making up a FITS keyword (`REPUNC` for representative uncertainty), or adding a `HISTORY` card.
 Alternatively, this could be described in keyword-value basis in the README file.

 #### Derived data products

-The `./derived/` hierarchy should contain the information that can be deduced from the sky brightness images in the `./data/` subject to physical models or data processing.
-Considering spectral line data cubes, the data cube would be in `./data/` and the (masked) moment maps would sit in `./derived/`.
-Data in derived have the same minimum FITS standards as in the `./data/` directory.
+The `derived` hierarchy should contain the information that can be deduced from the sky brightness images in the `data` subject to physical models or data processing.
+Considering spectral line data cubes, the data cube would be in `data` and the (masked) moment maps would sit in `derived`.
+Data in `derived` have the same minimum FITS standards as in the `data` directory, but likely would have much more information specified in their respective `README` files.